cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-ui/index.md

 - Open the application to check that your app is now retrieving data from BFF GraphQL endpoint:
     ![GraphQL data view](../../../images/inventory-ui/ui-graphql-data.png)

-- Modify `connectsTo` property to the `values.yaml` file of the Helm chart.
-The value of the property should match the Kubernetes service of the microservice.
-(For template projects, the service name is the same as the name of the application which is that same as the name of the repository):
-    ```yaml title="chart/base/values.yaml"
-    ...
-    connectsTo: inv-bff-{your initials}
-    ...
-    ```

-- Add a new environment variable named `API_HOST` to the list of existing environment variables in deployment.yaml.
-The value of this environment variable should come from the `connectsTo` value we defined.
-You can add `| quote` to wrap the value in quotes in case the value is not formatted correctly:
-    ```yaml title="chart/base/templates/deployment.yaml"
-    ...
-    env:
-      - name: INGRESS_HOST
-        value: ""
-      - name: PROTOCOLS
-        value: ""
-      - name: LOG_LEVEL
-        value: {{ .Values.logLevel | quote }}
-      - name: API_HOST
-        value: {{ printf "%s:80" .Values.connectsTo | quote }}
-    ...
-    ```

 - Push the changes we've made to the repository:
     ```bash
     git add .